skovaka/UNCALLED/README.md

 **Example:**

 ```
-> bwa index E.coli.fasta
-> uncalled index E.coli.fasta
+> uncalled index -o E.coli E.coli.fasta
 ```

-UNCALLED requires a [BWA](https://github.com/lh3/bwa) index.
-You can use a previously built BWA index, or build a new one with the BWA instance provided in the `bwa/` submodule.

-Before aligning, certain reference-specific parameters must be computed using `uncalled index`.
-The `<fasta-reference>` should be the same FASTA file which was used to build the BWA index.
-This will create an additional file in the same directory as the BWA index named `<bwa-prefix>.uncl`.
+Optional arguments:

+- `-o/--bwa_prefix` output index prefix (default: same as input fasta)

+Note that this command will use a previously built BWA index if all the required files exist with the specified prefix.
+Otherwise, a new BWA index will be automatically built.

 ## Fast5 Mapping

 **Example:**

 ```
-> uncalled map -t 16 E.coli.fasta fast5_list.txt > uncalled_out.paf
+> uncalled map -t 16 E.coli fast5_list.txt > uncalled_out.paf
 Loading fast5s
 Mapping